open/close all folders

 - The Wild Road is about a pet kitten named Tag who begins having prophetic dreams.
 He leaves his home to go on a journey to fulfill the prophecies.

-- A Dog's Life is about a dog named Squirrel who was born in a shed.
-It goes into detail about her life as a feral dog from puppyhood to senior.
+- A Dog's Life is about a dog named Squirrel who was born in a shed in New York.
+It goes into detail about her life as a feral dog from puppyhood to seniority.
 She's ultimately taken in by an elderly woman and renamed "Addie".
 Unlike most examples, the story doesn't sugarcoat the life of a feral dog.
 Squirrel and the other dogs she meets are presented as suffering from malnutrition and frequent illness.
 Squirrel is constantly moving around and she gets into several fights with other starving dogs.

 - Top Cat is an animated show starring a gang of Funny Animal stray cats.